-If the manufacturing facility at our corporate headquarters or the equipment in it is damaged or destroyed, we may not be able to quickly or inexpensively replace our manufacturing capacity or replace it at all.
-In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to a third party.
-Even if we could transfer manufacturing to a third party, the shift would likely be expensive and time-consuming, particularly since the new facility would need to comply with the necessary regulatory requirements and we would need FDA approval before selling any products manufactured at that facility.
+If our manufacturing facility or the equipment in it is damaged or destroyed, we may not be able to quickly or inexpensively replace our manufacturing capacity or replace it at all.
+In the event of a temporary or protracted loss of this facility or equipment, we might not be able to transfer manufacturing to another facility or to a third party.
+Even if we could transfer our manufacturing to another facility or a third party, the shift would likely be expensive and time-consuming, particularly since any new facility would need to comply with the necessary regulatory requirements and to be inspected and qualified.
+We would also need FDA approval before any products manufactured at that facility could be used for clinical or commercial supply.
 Such an event could delay our clinical trials or reduce our product sales.

-Currently, we maintain insurance coverage against damage to our property and equipment in the amount of up to \$7.7 million and to cover business interruption and research and development restoration expenses in the amount of up to \$2.8 million.
+Currently, we maintain insurance coverage against damage to our property and equipment in the amount of up to \$15.3 million and to cover business interruption and research and development restoration expenses in the amount of up to \$2.8 million.
 However, our insurance coverage may not reimburse us, or may not be sufficient to reimburse us, for any expenses or losses we may suffer.
 We may be unable to meet our requirements for ReSure Sealant or any of our product candidates if there were a catastrophic event or failure of our current manufacturing facility or processes.